7RU7H/Archive/Tools/Packet-Analysis/Wireshark/Wireshark-Useful-Packet-Filters.md

 #### Detecting ARP Poisoning/Spoofing

-[[ARP-Protocol]] is the technology responsible for allowing devices to identify themselves on a network, where ARP Poisoning/Spoofing or MITM attack involve network jamming/maniuplation by sending malicious ARP packet to a default gatewat to manipulated the IP to MAC address table to sniff the traffic of a target host.
-Initial detection starts with identifyig duplicates MAC address uses where one IP address pretends to be the gateway address
+[[ARP-Protocol]] is the technology responsible for allowing devices to identify themselves on a network.
+ARP Poisoning/Spoofing or MITM attack involves network jamming/maniuplation by sending malicious ARP packets to a default gateway to manipulated the IP to MAC address table to sniff the traffic of a target host.
+Initial detection starts with identifing duplicate MAC address usage where one IP address pretends to be the gateway address

 ```c
 arp // Global search